 There are three main compliance components to GLBA; Financial Privacy Rule; Safeguards Rule; Pretexting protection.
 Taken together, the rules require that financial institutions establish a baseline for protecting consumer data.

-The Financial Privacy Rule first requires that financial institution must give notice to consumers that engage with them about the entities’ information collection and sharing practices.
-The notices must also give consumers the option to opt out of data collection.
+The Financial Privacy Rule first requires that financial institutions give notice to consumers who engage with them about the entities’ information collection and sharing practices.
+The notices must also give consumers the option to opt-out of data collection.